-- Stalls will be assigned at the front of the exhibition building on Wednesday, July 26th beginning at 11:00 am in the lobby of the Exhibition Building (Pig Barn).
-Exhibitor or immediate family member (mother, father, brother, or sister) must be present to make stall reservations.
+- Stalls will be assigned at the Fair Office in the event center on Wednesday, July 27th beginning at 11:00 am.
+Exhibitor or immediate family member (mother, father, brother sister) must be present to make stall reservations.
 Stall assignments are based on number of pigs at fair not on number entered.
-Please be aware that exhibitor families will be penned together -- 2 pigs per pen - no exceptions.
+Please be aware that exhibitor families will be penned together.
+2 pigs per pen - there are no exceptions.
 Maximum number of pens per exhibitor is 2.
 Exhibitors bringing 1 pig will have 1 pen.
 Exhibitors bringing 2 pigs will have 1 pen.
 Exhibitors bringing 3 pigs will have 2 pens.
 Exhibitor families will be penned together: Example: child one has 3 pigs; child two has 3 pigs - the family will be assigned a total of 3 pens (2 pigs per pen).
 Tack pen assignments will be determined by superintendents based on entry numbers.
 Superintendents and Fair Staff reserve the right to adjust tack pen offering each year.
-No tack pens are guaranteed. - 2.
-Breeding swine must be checked in and in their assigned pens by 10:00 am. - Entries must include a signed and completed IAFE Show Ring Code of Ethics form.
-Form must be submitted at time of entry.
-Forms can be found in the Fair Book or on website at www.weldcountyfair.com.
+No tack pens are quaranteed - 2.
+Market Swine classes will be established by the superintendent, based on the number of animals exhibited. - Market swine may be purebred or crossbred, barrows or gilts.
+To show in a purebred class, hogs must meet breed characteristics as defined by National Swine Registry, or TEAM Purebred.
+Information at nationalswine.com/pedigree services/breed eligibility (Hampshire, Yorkshire, Landrace